 4. Be famous!
 Submit a high resolution picture and bio of the author(s) for publication.
 If you have your own website, send us a link and a banner to upload to your post.

 -Please send your bio and hi res photo.

 -Please keep the write up short, and radiology focused.

 -Make sure some of the references are from the radiology literature.

 -References in AMA format please.
-See example from PubMed below.
+See video on how to do it above.

 These are some great examples: